 Through monies raised by Moving Day®, a grassroots and fundraising awareness walk, NPF invests in local Parkinson’s programs for health, wellness and education programs.
 Moving Day® also supports NPF’s national efforts by investing in the NPF Center of Excellence network that delivers expert care to more than 50,000 Parkinson’s patients worldwide; by funding cutting-edge research like the Parkinson’s Outcomes Project, aimed at better treatment and care; by providing free patient resources for patients and their families, such as a toll-free Helpline (1-800-4PD-INFO) and the life-saving Aware in Care hospital kit.

-“The NPF Moving Day® grant allows us to establish more exercise classes, add new locations, develop new programs including meditation and theater, and provide more scholarships for free Support and Training to Overcome Parkinson's Disease (StoPD) services to low-income families in the Los Angeles area,” said Roberta Marongiu and Alex Montaldo, from StoPD, Inc., a Moving Day® grant recipient.
+“The NPF Moving Day® grant allows us to establish more exercise classes, add new locations, develop new programs including A mental practice designed to enhance relaxation, gain insight and control over emotional and physical responses to daily experiences and improve compassion as well as mental or physical performance.
+Used as a complementary therapy to improve sleep, mental function and overall quality of life and decrease depression, anxiety, fatigue and pain. and theater, and provide more scholarships for free Support and Training to Overcome Parkinson's Disease (StoPD) services to low-income families in the Los Angeles area,” said Roberta Marongiu and Alex Montaldo, from StoPD, Inc., a Moving Day® grant recipient.
 “The Parkinson's community has a voice, and we'll keep working hard to make sure it's heard.”

 The 2016 community grant offerings focus on: